-$Y{it}$ is the revenue of market value of the output produced by plant i at period t. $I{it}$ is the amount of investment at period t. $C_t$ is the price of new capital.
-And $RC{it}$ represents investment costs other than the cost of purchasing the new capital, i.e., costs of replacing the old equipment (machine) by the new equipment.
+Y{it} is the revenue of market value of the output produced by plant i at period t.
+I{it} is the amount of investment at period t.
+C_t is the price of new capital.
+And RC{it} represents investment costs other than the cost of purchasing the new capital, that is, costs of replacing the old equipment (machine) by the new equipment.

-Let $K{it}$ be the capital stock of plant i at the beginning of period t.
+Let K{it} be the capital stock of plant i at the beginning of period t.
 As usual, capital depreciates exogenously and it increases when new investments are made.
 This transition rule of the capital stock is: